clandrew/wdrp/README.md

 A: Yeah.
 Some people like it :P

+**Q: How does it work?**

+A: This is implemented as a Winamp plug-in which calls the Discord RPC API.
+The rich presence updates are sent to a Discord application which is associated with your Discord account.

 **Q: How do I set it up?**

-A: The short version is you set up a Discord application attached to your Discord account through their web site.
-Then in Discord, designate Winamp as a game.
-Install the Winamp plugin.
-Then, in the plugin menu, set the Discord "application ID" to the application you created.

-Here's step-by-step instructions, with more details:
+A: Here's step-by-step instructions:

 1. Log in to the Discord web app.